cthompto/Landmarks/README.md

 (Currently in Development) The fifth composition.
 This page will invite viewers to explore landmark detection by inviting them to manually execute the process on an image of their choosing using [Paper.js](http://paperjs.org/).

+### ← draft.html + draft.js

+(Unlinked) Work space for testing layout and code.
+Viewable but not listed/linked on the live site.

 ### ← style.css

 Styling for all pages.